Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 The number of PCR-confirmed cases began to decline in April, but this may not be cause for celebration just yet.

-"At first, people didn't know what the disease was, so they took the animals to the vet for a diagnosis," Epaminondas said.
-However, with increasing awareness, cat owners and carers have been aware of an increase in FIP and clinical signs such as a swollen abdomen present in one form of the disease.
-"Because they can find treatment on the black market, they don't want to spend money to properly diagnose the disease," he said.
+“Initially, people didn’t know what the disease was, so they took their animals to the vet to get a diagnosis,” Epaminondas said.
+But as awareness grew, cat owners and caretakers became aware of the rise in FIP and the clinical signs, such as a swollen abdomen, present in one form of the disease.
+“Because they can find treatment on the black market, they don’t want to spend money to get the disease properly diagnosed,” he said.

 In recent years, antiviral compounds have shown remarkable promise in reversing the course of FIP.
 However, these compounds are not approved for veterinary use in many countries.
 As a result, a black market for antiviral drugs, mostly made in China, is flourishing, fueled by desperate cat owners who treat their animals on their own.
 A 2021 study of cats given unlicensed antivirals in the US found a survival rate of 80 % and above.